opengovsg/myinfo-gov-client/README.md

 **requestedAttributes**

-Type: `MyInfoAttributeString[]`
+Type: `MyInfoScopes[]`

-Attributes to request from Myinfo.
-Should correspond to the attributes provided when initiating SingPass login.
+Scopes to request from Myinfo.
+Should correspond to the scopes provided when initiating SingPass login.

 **singpassEserviceId**